tgjones/gemini/README.markdown

 * PropertyGrid
 * Xna

 For more information about these modules, see below.
+In general, each module adds some combination of menu items, tool panes, document types and services.

 ### Shell module